 Embodying it’s humble and homey roots, Thelma’s Treats brings cookies and ice cream sandwiches to consumers across the country.
 And when you order the oven box, you’re in for a playful surprise.

 The colors used here aren’t your typical oven colors, of course.
 Instead, they draw inspiration from the brand itself, using deep browns and bright blues.
-The colors carefully balance each other while also added delightful contrast to the overall design.
+The colors carefully balance each other while also adding a delightful contrast to the overall design.

 This is a truly creative and innovative design that makes you feel at home when you get your hands on it.

-Simple, minimalistic and sophisticated — those are three words I’d use to describe Glossier package designs as a whole.
+Simple, minimalistic and sophisticated — these three words can describe Glossier package designs as a whole.

 These skincare and makeup products are certainly items you want to keep in your arsenal — even if it’s just to look at.